dwalend/Disentangle/README.md

     //this will be used to convert from the arc tuples to labels val labelForEdge = support.convertEdgeToLabelFunc[String](FewestNodes.convertEdgeToLabel)

-    //finds a shortest path for each pair of nodes if that path exists val shortestPaths:Seq[(String,String,Option[FirstStep[String,Int]])] =
+    //find the first step in a shortest path for a pair of nodes if that path exists val firstSteps:Seq[(String,String,Option[FirstStep[String,Int]])] =
       Dijkstra.allPairsShortestPaths(edges = yourEdges,
                                     support = support,
                                     labelForArc = labelForArc)

+    //Find the shortest paths between any pair of nodes val shortestPath:Option[Seq[String]] = support.leastPath(start,end)

 ### Algorithms

 For the second release, ScalaGraphMinimizer supplies

+* FibonacciHeap -- a generic heap that supports an efficient changeKey operation.
 * The Floyd-Warshall algorithm
 * Dijkstra's algorithm with a Fibonacci Heap
 * Brandes' algorithm for betweenness

-Peter Empen optimized scala-graph's internal representation in scala-graph to ensure that the graph algorithms scaled at their theoretical limits.
-I've tested with graphs with up to 1024 nodes.
-I've tested just the internal representation (todo size)

-* FibonacciHeap is a generic heap that supports an efficient changeKey operation.
+I've used a profiler to quench hotspots where I could find ways to speed up algorithms.
+I've tested performance up to 2048 nodes.

 ### Semirings